xyproto/javafmt/README.md

 For both Java and Kotlin, **organize imports** and then format the code with `google-java-format` or `ktlint`, depending on the file extension.

-NOTE: This utility is a bit experimental and has only been tested on Java code so far.

 ## Requirements

 * `google-java-format`